Worldwide Webcams

 - Oceania -

-Oceania is a vast region of the world that includes Australia, New Guinea and the many islands spread across the vast South Pacific Ocean.
+Oceania is a vast region of the world that includes Australia and New Zealand and the many islands spread across the vast South Pacific Ocean.

 Outside of the English-speaking world, Oceania is generally considered a continent, while Australia is regarded as an island or a continental landmass contained inside of the larger continent of Oceania.
 Spanning the Eastern and Western Hemispheres, at the center of the water hemisphere, Oceania is estimated to have a land area of about 9,000,000 square kilometers (3,500,000 sq. miles) and a population of around 44.4 million as of 2022.
 When compared to the continents, Oceania is the smallest in land area and the second-least populated after Antarctica.